Popwers/Popwers/README.md

 👋 Hey, I'm Lionel.
-A web freelance, graphic designer and photographer !
+A full stack web developer, graphic designer and photographer working as a freelancer!
-🌱 Base in Reunion Island, I love web and design.
+🌱 Based in Reunion Island, I'm a web and design enthusiast.
-📫 Want to reach me for your projects ?
-Just send me an email at: lionel.bataille@hotmail.com
+📫 Want to reach me for your projects?
+Just send me an email at: lionel.bataille@mystudio.digital